omonimus1/geeks-for-geeks-solutions/README.md

 | |[C++](c++/.cpp)|

 ## Contribute
+1. Star the repositor
-1. Fork the repository
+2. Fork the repository
-2. Do the desired changes (add/delete/modify)
+3. Do the desired changes
-3. Make a pull request
+4. Make a pull request

 ## Contribution essentials note:
 * The first row of the solution must contain a comment with the link to the problem